spectrocloud/librarium/docs/docs-content/clusters/cluster-management/compliance-scan.md

 #### On Demand

-Ondeman scans can be initatied by navigating to the **Scans** tab of a cluster's details page in Palette.
+Ondemand scans can be initiated by navigating to the **Scans** tab of a cluster's details page in Palette.
 The scan progress displays as **Initiated** and changes to **Completed** when the scan is complete.

 | **On Demand Scan**                                                                                  |